Automatic guarantees when buying from a business

 Consumer Guarantees Act 1993, s 11

-If the price is unreasonable, you can refuse to pay more than a reasonable price.
-If you have already paid for the goods, it is too late and you do not have a right to a refund.
+If you’ve already paid for the goods, it’s too late and you don’t have a right to a refund.

 Repair facilities and spare parts must be available